HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/4 Licensing Overview.md

 > **Key Information:** It's important to maintain a valid email address with the FCC, as failure to do so could result in license suspension or revocation.

-If the FCC attempts to reach you by email and is unable to do so *even after you are licensed* they may choose to revoke or suspend your license, so make sure your contact information is always current.
+If the FCC attempts to reach you by email and is unable to do so *even after you are licensed*, they may choose to revoke or suspend your license, so make sure your contact information is always current.

 Some applications are flagged for manual (human) review for various reasons; in those cases there may be additional delays in the licensing process beyond what is described here.
 The VE (Volunteer Examiner) team you test with should be able to help you navigate any challenges!